 Learn more about how to select the right system.

 Furrion RV air conditioning systems are comprised of four primary components.
 You’ll need all four to have a complete, working system that cools down your rig.
 You can purchase these components individually or in complete kits.
 You can also buy individual AC parts to supplement your existing system.

 An RV rooftop AC unit is the primary module that works to cool down the air.
 It does this using a condenser, fans and other components powered by your RV’s electrical system.
 As the name suggests, this type of unit mounts on top of your RV roof, though other mounting options are also available.

 Air Distribution Box

-An air distribution box or ADB serves as the conduit through which all of the freshly cooled air gets dispersed inside your RV.
-The ADB mounts on the ceiling and is connected to the rooftop unit through an opening in the roof.
+An air distribution box, or ADB, serves as the conduit through which all of the freshly cooled air gets dispersed inside your RV.
+The ADB mounts on the ceiling and is connected to the rooftop RV AC unit through an opening in the roof.
 It also contains an air filter and can be purchased with various features, such as multiple fan speeds.

 The thermostat is the control panel or user interface that allows you to adjust settings and provides information about your AC system and temperatures inside your RV.
 It features a digital display, interactive buttons and a variety of features to choose from.

 An AC controller is essentially a computer that communicates with the other components in the system to control RV interior temperatures.
 It tells the rooftop unit and ADB how much or how little cool air is required to reach the desired temperature settings, based on input from the thermostat.

 Single-Zone vs. Multi-Zone